sdroege/gst-plugin-rs/gst-plugin-tutorial/tutorial-2.md

         }

         // Let BaseSrc fixate anything else for us.
 We could've alternatively have
-        // called Caps::fixate() here
+        // called caps.fixate() here
         element.parent_fixate(caps)
     }
 ```

 Here we take the caps that are passed in, truncate them (i.e. remove all but the very first [`Structure`](https://slomo.pages.freedesktop.org/rustdocs/gstreamer/gstreamer/structure/struct.Structure.html)) and then manually fixate the sample rate to the closest value to 48kHz.
 By default, caps fixation would result in the lowest possible sample rate but this is usually not desired.

 For good measure, we also fixate the number of channels to the closest value to 1, but this would already be the default behaviour anyway.
-And then chain up to the parent class' implementation of `fixate`, which for now basically does the same as `Caps::fixate()`.
+And then chain up to the parent class' implementation of `fixate`, which for now basically does the same as `caps.fixate()`.
 After this, the caps are fixated, i.e. there is only a single `Structure` left and all fields have concrete values (no ranges or sets).

 ### Query Handling